 Crank your favourite album and sing at the top of your lungs whilst you clean the house, you’ll be surprised how much quicker (and fun) the process can be.
 Cleaning can be great cardio too so learn to multitask the job with some exercise.
 Wear a Fitbit and be motivated to take more steps and have a few favourite energy-building snacks on hand to keep you energised.

-There’s your fortnightly jobs you always tackle, then there’s those ones that get left for much longer!
+Your fortnightly jobs you always tackle, then there are those ones that get left for much longer!
 Use spring cleaning as the perfect excuse to conquer everything… yes, even those dreaded jobs you’ve been putting off.
-Some of these can tend to include washing all the windows in the house, the walls (yes, top to bottom), ceiling and light fixtures, sliding door tracks and skirting boards.
+Some of these can tend to include washing all the windows in the house, the walls (yes, top to bottom), ceiling and light fixtures sliding door tracks and skirting boards.
 Be sure to add those dreaded jobs to your spring cleaning checklist so you don’t forget anything.

-There’s those spots that stay fairly clean in the house and then there’s the hot spots.
-You know what I’m talking about, the dining table where one piece of paper multiples like rabbits or the build-up of toys in the lounge room.
-Keep these areas clean and for future tidiness, it’s a good idea to identify the hot spots and find a storage solution to save them getting messy.
+Some areas stay fairly clean in the house and then there are the hot spots.
+You know what I’m talking about, the dining table where one piece of paper multiplies like rabbits or the build-up of toys in the lounge room.
+Keep these areas clean and for future tidiness, it’s a good idea to identify the hot spots and find a storage solution to save them from getting messy.